cardano-foundation/developer-portal/docs/transaction-metadata/retrieving-metadata.md

 ]
 ```

-In this example we query the **Cardano Mainnet** for any metadata under the key `1337` and we see a few of the many metadata that is already inserted into the **Cardano** blockchain under that key.
-It is now up to your implementation on how you want to cache and sort through all the data that lives on-chain. **Blockfrost** provides `paging` and `ordering` parameters.
+In this example, we query the **Cardano Mainnet** for any metadata under the key `1337`.
+We see a few of the many metadata that is already inserted into the **Cardano** blockchain under that key.
+It is now up to your implementation how you want to cache and sort through all the data that lives on-chain. **Blockfrost** provides `paging` and `ordering` parameters.

 Please visit their official [documentation](https://docs.blockfrost.io) to know more.